Aban: Introduction

 "To this day reverence for water is deeply ingrained in Zoroastrians, and in orthodox communities offerings are regularly made to the household well or nearby stream."
 The ape zaothra ceremony—the culminating rite of the Yasna service (which is in turn the principal act of worship)—is literally for the "strengthening of the waters."

 Avestan apas (from singular āpō) is grammatically feminine, and the Apas are female.
 The Middle Persian equivalents are ābān/Ābān (alt: āvān/Āvān), from which Parsi Gujarati āvā/Āvā (in religious usage only) derive.

 The Avestan common noun āpas corresponds exactly to Vedic Sanskrit āpas, and both derive from the same proto-Indo-Iranian word, stem *ap- "water", cognate with the British river Avon.
 In both Avestan and Vedic Sanskrit texts, the waters—whether as waves or drops, or collectively as streams, pools, rivers or wells—are represented by the Apas, the group of divinities of the waters.
-The identification of divinity with element is complete in both cultures : in the RigVeda the divinities are wholesome to drink, in the Avesta the divinities are good to bathe in.
+The identification of divinity with element is complete in both cultures : in the Rig Veda the divinities are wholesome to drink, in the Avesta the divinities are good to bathe in.

 As also in the Indian religious texts, the waters are considered a primordial element.
 In Zoroastrian cosmogony, the waters are the second creation, after that of the sky.
-Aside from Apas herself/themselves, no less than seven Zoroastrian divinities are identified with the waters: All three Ahuras (Mazda, Mithra, Apam Napat), two Amesha Spentas (Haurvatat, Armaiti) and two lesser Yazatas (Aredvi Sura Anahita and Ahurani).
+Aside from Apas herself/themselves, no less than seven Zoroastrian divinities are identified with the waters: all three Ahuras (Mazda, Mithra, Apam Napat), two Amesha Spentas (Haurvatat, Armaiti), and two lesser Yazatas (Aredvi Sura Anahita and Ahurani).

 Abans, a crater on Ariel, one of the moons of Uranus, is named after aban.